-6. Fixed term agreement
+13. Fixed term agreement

-(1) An employer may, subject to this section, enter into an agreement with a worker for a specified period of time in relation to the temporary needs of the employer -

-- (a) for the performance and completion of a specific piece of work which is temporary and non-recurring; - (b) in respect of any work or activity which is of a temporary, seasonal or short-term nature;

-- (c) in replacement of another worker who is on approved leave or suspended from work; - (d) for the purpose of providing training to the workforce; - (e) for a specific training contract; or - (f) in accordance with a specific work or training scheme set up by the Government or a statutory body for a determinate duration. - (2) Subsection (1) shall not apply to - - (a) the exclusion of limitations of the rights of a worker; or - (b) the deprivation of the right of a worker to permanent employment.

-(3) Where a worker is employed on a fixed term contract, the worker shall be informed in writing by his employer of the specific skills required, the specific tasks to be carried out and the duration thereof.
+- (1) Notwithstanding subsection (4), an employer may enter into an agreement with a worker for a specified period of time in relation to the temporary needs of the employer - (a) for the performance and completion of a specific piece of work which is temporary and non-recurring; - (b) in respect of any work or activity which is of a temporary, seasonal or short-term nature or short-term work arrangements that are normally project related and aligned to changes in the product market; - (c) in replacement of another worker who is on approved leave or suspended from work; - (d) for the purpose of providing training to the workforce; - (e) for a specific training contract; or - (f) in accordance with a specific work or training scheme set up by the Government or a statutory body for a determinate duration. - (2) Subsection (1) shall not apply to - (a) the exclusion of limitations of the rights of a worker; or - (b) the deprivation of the right of a worker to permanent employment. - (3) Where a worker is employed on a fixed term contract, the worker shall be informed in writing by his employer of the specific skills required, the specific tasks to be carried out and the duration thereof.

-(4) A worker, other than a migrant worker, who is employed in a position which is of permanent nature, shall not be employed on a contract of fixed duration for the performance of work relating to the fixed, recurring and permanent needs of the continuous normal business activity of the employer.

-(5) Where a worker is employed on a fixed term contract, his terms and conditions of employment shall not be less favourable than those of a worker employed on an indeterminate contract performing the same or similar work, having regard where relevant, whether they have a similar level of qualifications, skills or experience.

-(6) A worker employed on a fixed term contract shall be deemed to be in continuous employment where there is a break not exceeding 28 days between any 2 fixed term contracts.

-(7) An employer shall inform a worker employed on a fixed term contract of any vacancy of a permanent nature in the same category and grade to his current employment.
+- (4) A worker, other than a migrant worker, who is employed in a position which is of permanent nature, shall not be employed on a contract of fixed duration for the performance of work relating to the fixed, recurring and permanent needs of the continuous normal business activity of the employer. - (5) Where a worker is employed on a fixed term contract, his terms and conditions of employment shall not be less favourable than those of a worker employed on an indeterminate contract performing the same or similar work, having regard where relevant, whether they have a similar level of qualifications, skills or experience. - (6) A worker employed on a fixed term contract shall be deemed to be in continuous employment where there is a break not exceeding 28 days between any 2 fixed term contracts. - (7) An employer shall inform a worker employed on a fixed term contract of any vacancy of a permanent nature in the same category and grade to his current employment.

-7. Part-time work
+14. Part-time work agreement

-(1) A full-time worker is considered as a comparable full-time worker in relation to a part-time worker where -

-- (a) both workers are - (i) employed by the same employer and based at the same establishment; and - (ii) engaged in the same or broadly similar work having regard, where relevant, to whether they have a similar level of qualification, skills and experience; or - (b) there is no full-time worker in the same establishment, but there is a comparable full-time worker based at a different establishment.

-(2) A part-time worker shall not be treated by his employer less favourably than a comparable full-time worker -

-- (a) as regards the terms of his contract; or - (b) by being subjected to any other detriment by his employer.
+- (1) A full-time worker is considered as a comparable full-time worker in relation to a part-time worker where - (a) both workers are - - (i) employed by the same employer and based at the same establishment; and - (ii) engaged in the same or broadly similar work having regard, where relevant, to whether they have a similar level of qualification, skills and experience; or - (b) there is no full-time worker in the same establishment, but there is a comparable full-time worker based at a different establishment. - (2) A part-time worker shall not be treated by his employer less favourably than a comparable full-time worker - (a) as regards the terms of his contract; or - (b) by being subjected to any other detriment by his employer.